BlueJeans achieved operational efficiency and reduced their TCO by using NVIDIA Cumulus Linux and Ansible for automation

 - Optimizing available team (3x operator to switch ratio)

 - Leveraging common automation and monitoring tools across the stack

 - Optimizing switches by picking the optimum vendor for the deployment

 BlueJeans adopted a simple and standard network solution that helped them to achieve scalability and supply chain flexibility.
-With Cumulus Linux and Ansible for automation, the team achieved operationally efficiency and reduced their TCO.
+With NVIDIA Cumulus Linux and Ansible for automation, the team achieved operational efficiency and reduced their TCO.